sebastianknopf/gtfs-rest-api/README.md

 URL: `{yourdomain}/api/v1/attributions/byTripId?tripId={TRIP_ID}`

+### Currently Not Supported
+There're are some features, which are currently not supported in this version:

+* Currently, a frequency based trip can only be found when the `time` parameter is before the original departure time of the trip.
+If the `time` parameters points to a timestamp after the trip start time (or the departure time at the corresponding stop when using the `byStopId` selector) the trip will not be found.
+* Translations are supported by the database schema, but there's no selector for them yet.
+It is nearly impossible to map them to their fields automatically, since they're using dynamic field names.
+One possible workaround would be to fetch all translations and map them later on application level.

+### Latest Changes
+See [CHANGELOG](/CHANGELOG.md) for a overview about the latest changes.

 ## Extending & Contribution
 The REST API is designed for easy extending by your own resources and selectors.